KarlOfDuty/SCPDiscord/README.md

 ### Event logging

-Northwood API events such as round starting, player kills, admin commands and many more can be logged to a Discord channel.
+LabAPI events such as round starting, player kills, admin commands and many more can be logged to a Discord channel.
 All are optional and can be toggled individually.

 ![eventExample.png](docs%2Fimg%2FeventExamples.png)